jordansissel/semicomplete.com/content/blog/office-control/index.md

 For the display, I used the [Adafruit SSD1306 Arduino library (ported to Mongoose OS)](https://github.com/mongoose-os-libs/arduino-adafruit-ssd1306).

-# Everything Together
+# The Result

 I have a power strip on the wall near my desk that drives my monitor and usb hub.
 When I turn it on, the ESP32 joins wifi and wakes my workstation and stereo.
-One switch now controls all the devices I use at my desk.
+One switch now controls makes my whole office come online.

 # Code

+So far, the IPMI library is only able to do chassis control (power on, off, etc) and is ~1200LOC.
+The Denon AVR library is about ~140LOC.
+I haven't written any automated tests, unfortunately.
+I haven't really used C++ for anything significant before, and I'm happy with the result.

 There are two repositories I wrote for this project.
 Both are C++: